 Digital fraudsters show no signs of slowing down their phishing activity in 2020, either.
 On the contrary, a report from Google found that phishing websites increased by 350% from 149,195 in January 2020 to 522,495 just two months later.
 Many of these websites likely used coronavirus 2019 (COVID-19) as a lure.
 Indeed, Barracuda Networks observed that phishing emails using the pandemic as a theme increased from 137 in January 2020 to 9,116 by the end of March—a growth rate of over 600%.

-The growth of phishing attacks poses a significant threat to all organizations.
+The rise of phishing attacks poses a significant threat to all organizations.
 It’s important that all companies know how to spot some of the most common phishing scams if they are to protect their corporate information.
-Towards that end, we at The State of Security will discuss six of the most common types of phishing attacks below as well as provide useful tips on how organizations can defend themselves.
+It’s also crucial that they are familiar with some of the most common types of techniques that malicious actors use to pull off these scams.

 1. Deceptive Phishing

 Deceptive phishing is by far the most common type of phishing scam.
-In this type of ploy, fraudsters impersonate a legitimate company in an attempt to steal people’s personal data or login credentials.
+In this ploy, fraudsters impersonate a legitimate company in an attempt to steal people’s personal data or login credentials.
 Those emails frequently use threats and a sense of urgency to scare users into doing what the attackers want.

 The success of a deceptive phish hinges on how closely the attack email resembles a piece of official correspondence from the abused company.
 As a result, users should inspect all URLs carefully to see if they redirect to an unknown and/or suspicious website.
 They should also look out for generic salutations, grammar mistakes and spelling errors scattered throughout the email.